prateeja/spring-boot/monitoring/README.md

 13. Logback: record the number of events logged to Logback at each level
 14. Uptime: report a gauge for uptime and a fixed gauge representing the application’s absolute start time
 15. Tomcat usage

+## Metrics Endpoints

+By default spring boot provides all endpoints at /actuator which list all the endpoints available.
+Default /actuator/prometheus endpoints is enabled to emit the system metrics.